Beczka/aqi-docs/user/pages/02.getting-started/01.overview/docs.md

 ## Step 1: Get your test account

-Get started with Aqount by creating your **free** test account.
+Get started with Aqount by [creating your **free** test account](../registration).
 Your test account allows you to connect to the our API and to play around or to start with your integration.

 Your test account allows you to:

+* Interact and play with all of our endpoints (see [API Explorer](/api-explorer))
+* Start building your integration

 !!
 TODO: Clarify the scope of the test account.
 The list should include features such as "Make test payments"

+For further contractual handling, you will be contacted by our team once you signed up for your test account.

 ---